 - Science, compassion, health and human rights – could this be a 21st Century drug war in the

 Who should attend?

 In particular, this event will be relevant to:

 - Regulators and policy advisors

-- Health providers, health charities and health practitioners
+- Health charities and health campaigners

 - Public health professionals and academics

-- Medical and health professionals
+- Medical professionals

-- e-cigarette industry stakeholders
+- Industry stakeholders